dixel/kafkus/README.md

 - Supporting other ser/de formats (protobuf, thrift).
 - Command-line utility (hopefully a native binary built with GraalVM) to work with the server through WebSockets interface.
-- Dump to a file instead of having the output on the screen
+- Dump output to a file
-- Provide a one-time URL with all the configurations and SMT in place
+- Provide one-time URL with all the configurations and SMT in place

 ## Thanks